pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/concepts-terminology.md

 - Integration testing
 - Multi-stage deployments such as blue-green deployment patterns
 - Deployments involving application code like database migrations
-- Building higher level tools, custom CLIs over pulumi, etc
+- Building higher level tools, custom CLIs over Pulumi, etc.
-- Using pulumi behind a REST or GRPC API
+- Using Pulumi behind a REST or GRPC API
 - Debugging Pulumi programs (by using a single main entrypoint with "inline" programs)

 ## Workspace